-John Carroll is a bit of a fixture on the four-wheeling scene in the UK (and also across the channel in the rest of Europe) with his Jeeps including the remodelled Mahindra CJ340 "Mad Hilda" (left) and a restored French Hotchkiss M201 (190K JPEG).
+John Carroll (currently editor at Classic Land Rover magazine) is a bit of a fixture on the four-wheeling scene in the UK (and also across the channel in the rest of Europe) with his Jeeps including the remodelled Mahindra CJ340 "Mad Hilda" (left) and a restored French Hotchkiss M201 (190K JPEG).
 A couple of his other projects have been featured on The CJ3B Page: a CJ340 painted pink for a young lady (see CJ-3B's on Show in Europe) and the famous "Beer Truck" (see 3B's in the Sand.)

 The October-November 1997 issue of Jp magazine included an article by John called "The Mahindra Jeep" (see below), discussing his 1989 CJ340 and the history of the licencing agreement between Willys and the Mahindra company in India.

 In 1997 John had already made some modifications to his Jeep, and since then he has continued to bulletproof it and Willys-ize it, with side mounted spare, Willys fenders, grille and hood, rear PTO winch, CJ-5 wheels with Goodrich MTs, Willys seats, Smittybilt rollbar, Bestop, Rancho springs and more.
 He says, "I love it, it's the same Jeep I've driven almost continually since 1989."

 John has taken Mad Hilda offroad in a number of countries over the years.
 The photo above shows her with chains in Scotland.
 At left is a discussion about who's going to drive, on a dirt road closer to home in West Yorkshire, England.

 The name was coined by a friend who thought the Mahindra name sounded like "Mad Hilda," and it stuck, especially after John painted it on the windscreen.

 In his 1997 article below, John provides some background on the company, and a look at his early experiences with the Jeep in its original red livery.